 Acute Eosinophilic Pneumonia

-It’s an idiopathic acute febrile illness that occurs in a span of less than seven day’s duration with severe hypoxemia; pulmonary infiltrates, and no history of asthma.
+It’s an idiopathic acute febrile illness that occurs in a span of less than seven day’s characterized with severe hypoxemia; pulmonary infiltrates, and no history of asthma.

 Chronic Eosinophilic Pneumonia

-It presents with significant systemic symptoms including fever, chills, night sweats, cough, anorexia and weight loss of several weeks to months duration.
+It presents with significant systemic symptoms including fever, chills, night sweats, cough, anorexia and weight loss over a duration of several weeks to months.
 The chest x-ray classically shows peripheral infiltrates resembling a photographic negative of pulmonary edema.
-Dramatic clearing of symptoms and chest x-ray is often noted within 48 hours after initiation of corticosteroids therapy.
+Dramatic clearing of symptoms and chest x-ray peripherals infiltrates is often noted within 48 hours after initiation of corticosteroids therapy.

 It is a vasculitis disorder that affects different body organs.
 It frequently involves the skin, kidney and central nervous system in addition to the lungs.
-Any age can be affected with the disease, especially patients with bronchial asthma.
+Any age can be affected by the disease, especially patients with bronchial asthma.